 If fire or smoke is observed in the Science Library PULL NEAREST FIRE ALARM notify Circulation of its location as you exit the building.
-(If burning odor is detected, try to establish what is occurring; summon building supervisor: 706-410-8573).
+(If burning odor is detected, try to establish what is occurring; alert building supervisor: 706-340-8531).

-Access Services desk staff should call 9-911and ask for fire department and report fire in Science Library in Boyd Graduate Studies building on University campus.
+Access Services desk staff should call 9-911 to confirm that the alarm has been received for the Science Library in the Boyd Graduate Studies building.

 a.
 Monitoring entrance and exit gates until building is cleared.
 Library materials not checked out should be left inside the library building.

 a.
 Clearing the building if Security is not present at the time

 Staff shall leave the library.
 Staff working away from their desks should leave the library directly, rather than returning to their work area.